 There's a lot of talk about the dwindling population of polar bears, but global warming is just the prelude to other threats on the horizon.
 An ice age in the northern hemisphere, a surge of volcanism and the release of deadly methane gases are being tracked by university teams worldwide.

 A caldera the size of Tokyo simmers fitfully beneath Yellowstone National Park.
 Geologists like Robert Smith and Bill McGuire have warned that when this supervolcano blows, life will never be the same on Earth.
-And it's only one of several cauldrons churning beneath the American west.
+And it's only one of several such cauldrons churning beneath the American west.

 In 1859 a massive solar flare struck the Earth's atmosphere, disabling the telegraph system.
 Now that the infrastructure of modern society is dependent on lightweight satellites and centralized power grids, a similar event could cripple entire countries for years.
 With the next peak in the sunspot cycle due to start in 2013, what's the plan?